Eduardo Rodríguez (left-handed pitcher): 2021

 On December 1, 2020, Rodríguez and the Red Sox reached a one-year deal for the 2021 season, reportedly worth $8.3 million.
 He made his first start in over a year on April 8, 2021, registering a win against Baltimore.
 On July 23, Rodríguez exited a start against the New York Yankees in the second inning due to migraine symptoms.
 Overall during the regular season, Rodríguez appeared in 32 games (31 starts) for Boston, compiling a 13–8 record with 4.74 ERA while striking out 185 batters in 157 2/3 innings.
 He then made three starts in the postseason, pitching to a 1–1 record while allowing seven runs in 12 2/3 innings as the Red Sox advanced to the American League Championship Series.
 On November 3, Rodríguez elected to become a free agent.
-On November 7, the Red Sox issued Rodríguez a qualifying offer; he had a 10-day window to accept a one-year contact for $18.4 million, agree to other contract terms with the team, or remain a free agent.
+On November 7, the Red Sox issued Rodríguez a qualifying offer; he had a 10-day window to accept a one-year contract for $18.4 million, agree to other contract terms with the team, or remain a free agent.
 Rodríguez rejected the qualifying offer.

 Detroit Tigers

 On November 15, 2021, Rodríguez signed a five-year, $77 million contract with the Detroit Tigers.
 The deal included an opt-out clause that Rodríguez could exercise after the 2023 season.

+2022

 Tigers manager A. J. Hinch announced that Rodríguez would start the 2022 Opening Day game for the Tigers on April 8.
 He allowed three runs on four hits in four innings and received a no decision, as the Tigers scored twice in the bottom of the ninth for a 5–4 win.
 During his start of May 18, Rodriguez suffered a left ribcage sprain and was subsequently placed on the injured list.
 He remained on the injured list until June 13 when the Tigers placed him on the restricted list, due to personal matters, until further notice.

-His stint on the restrictive list was largely unexplained and contributed to personal family matters, in which he was not paid and removed from the active 40-man roster.
-Rodríguez returned in late July and was sent to Triple-A Toledo Mud Hens for a rehab assignment before being reactivated from the restricted list.
+His stint on the restrictive list was largely unexplained and attributed to personal family matters, in which he was not paid and removed from the active 40-man roster.
+During that period, Rodríguez was incommunicado with the team for an extended period, leading to questions about whether or not he would return at all that season, and also leading to questions about the team perhaps trying to void his contract.
+Rodríguez's absence was later reported as being related to a marital issue.

+Rodríguez returned in late July and was sent to the Triple-A Toledo Mud Hens for a rehab assignment before being reactivated from the restricted list.
 He made his return to the Tigers on August 21 in a winning effort against the Los Angeles Angels.